accentinteractive/disallowlister/README.md

 This little package tests a string against a disallowlist.

+If you are looking for a Laravel-specific implementation, see https://github.com/accentinteractive/laravel-disallowlister

 The `isDisallowed()` method can use wildcards, like *.

 Under the hood, `accentinteractive/disallowtester` uses `fnmatch()`, so you can use the same wildcards as in that php function (the globbing wildcard patterns):